DBCDK/rawrepo-oai/README.md

+# Deprecated!
+This repo is no longer in use.
+The service has been migrated to Payara and is maintained in this repo now: https://github.com/DBCDK/rr-oai
 # rawrepo-oai
 A collection of services allowing for OAI-PMH harvesting of the Raw-Repo:
 - SetMatcher, which harvests records from the Raw-repo and add them to relevant OAI sets.